opensearch-project/documentation-website/_dashboards/filtering-data-in-maps.md

 # Filtering data in Maps

-With OpenSearch dashboards, you can filter your data in Maps.
+With OpenSearch dashboards, you can filter your data by drawing a shape, such as a rectangle, circle, or polygon, to form a boundary in Maps.
+This filter can be local or global.

 *
 *